memgraph/docs/docs/reference-guide/query-modules/api/python-api.md

 Naturally, you may pass in different arguments or yield less fields.

-:::tip
-Install `mgp` python module so your editor can use typing annotations properly and suggest methods and classes it contains!
+:::tip Install the `mgp` Python module so your editor can use typing annotations properly and suggest methods and classes it contains.
+You can install the module by running `pip install mgp`.
 :::